Act I · The Grove

 "Apparently they are higher ranking members of the Cult of that new goddess, the Absolute.
 I'm not sure why he claimed I was a True Soul.
 Either way, he was adept at using the powers of the tadpole and wasted no time in infiltrating my mind.
 It was nothing like the fleeting connection I shared with Astarion.
 It was deliberate.
 Controlled."

 "Very curious."
-Gale says, leaning forward on his elbow and pinching his chin thoughtfully.
+Gale says, leaning forward on his elbows.

 "He had two novices with him.
 They were tasked with finding survivors of the crash.
-Us, no doubt.
+Us.
 They said we held a weapon the Absolute wanted found."

 Shadowheart grows still.